 This is not to say these nations are not developing, on the contrary, Vietnam, in particular, is thought by many as a sleeping giant with the potential to emulate a global economic presence.
 No, these nations have much to offer the world, however they are doing so with grace and absolute respect to their ancestors.
 There is a definitive Buddhist influence in this region and you can feel the history, respect and teachings of the past playing a vital role in developing the future.

-Vietnam and Cambodia play the role of muse to any artist.
+Vietnam plays the role of muse to any artist.
 There is so much to inspire.
 Perhaps it’s the steam and aroma wafting from a street stall, while an elderly woman in a conical hat slowly stirs her magical elixir.
-Or perhaps it’s the intimidating presence of Angkor Wat, a monument to man’s imagination and engineering feats.
 This is a region rich in history and lore.

 The food (which incidentally is being emulated and adored the world over), scenery, architecture and culture of this region inspire at every turn, and looks back at you through the smiles of its people.